CootCraig/ajax_sinatra_20120618/README.md

-# Linked Servers
+# Linked Servers Distributing AJAX events from multiple sources

-Markdown outline for a presentation to Not Just Ruby
+A presentation to Not Just Ruby

+## Project Overview